Speakers & Workshop Leaders

 Nordia Bennett

-Nordia Bennett is a black queer non-binary womanist dedicated to creating immersive, participatory experiences for Black queer folx, especially youth, fostering self-discovery and spiritual wholeness.
+Nordia Bennett, M.Div., is a black queer non-binary womanist dedicated to creating immersive, participatory experiences for Black queer folx, especially youth, fostering self-discovery and spiritual wholeness.
 A scholar and practitioner, Nordia bridges black queer radical imagination and the concept of pleasure in their work.
 They earned a Master of Divinity degree from Union Theological Seminary in the City of New York in 2021.
 Nordia's thesis, "A Barbershop Theology: A Womanist Reflection on the Transformative Power of the Body and Reimagined Eucharist," has been instrumental in reshaping our understanding of spirituality, pleasure, and the body.
 Nordia enjoys iced matcha lattes and resides in Brooklyn, New York, where they continue their commitment to nurturing spaces of growth, healing, and empowerment for Black queer communities.
 Their journey is an inspiring testament to the power of radical imagination and the reclamation of pleasure as a source of personal and collective liberation.